-- c) The Operator must notify the Council in writing within 7 days (or 3 days in the case of arrest) providing full details of any conviction, bind over, caution, warning, reprimand or arrest for any matter (whether or not charged) imposed on him / her (or if the Operator is a Company or Partnership on any of the Directors, Secretary or Partners) during the period of the licence. - d) The Operator must notify the Council in writing within 3 days of any change of home address whether permanent or temporary. - e) Where any property is left by a customer in the business premises, or in any vehicle used for any hiring and placed in the Operator's safekeeping by the driver thereof.
-The Operator must endeavour to arrange to return such property to its rightful owner, failing which it must be dealt with in accordance with legal requirements and handed in as found property to the Police within 24 hours. - f) The Operator must not, by him/herself, his/her agents, or any other person importune, or cause or permit to be importuned any person by calling out or by any other means whatsoever to hire any of the licensed vehicles under his/her control. - g) The Operator must not cause or permit the private hire vehicle licence plate or any notices that are required to be displayed on the inside or outside of a private hire vehicle to be: - Concealed from public view - Defaced - Disfigured h) All licence holders must hold a current Basic Disclosure Certificate.
-A new certificate must be obtained every 12 months and produced to the Licensing Office.
-Failure to produce a current certificate may result in the licence holder's licence being suspended.
-Any costs associated with obtaining this certificate must be met by the licence holder.
-The licence holder must ensure that all drivers and employees working through the base also hold a valid disclosure certificate as required by council policy.
+c) The Operator must notify the Council in writing within 7 days (48 hours for sexual, dishonesty, violence or motoring convictions or any arrest for whatever reason) providing full details of any conviction, bind over, caution, warning, reprimand or arrest for any matter (whether or not charged) imposed on him / her (or if the Operator is a Company or Partnership on any of the Directors, Secretary or Partners) during the period of the licence.
+An arrest for any sexual offence, any offence involving dishonesty or violence and any motoring offence will result in the review by the Licensing Sub Committee of the licence holders suitability to continue to hold a licence.

+- d) The Operator must notify the Council in writing within 3 days of any change of home address whether permanent or temporary. - e) Where any property is left by a customer in the business premises, or in any vehicle used for any hiring and placed in the Operator's safekeeping by the driver thereof.
+The Operator must endeavour to arrange to return such property to its rightful owner, failing which it must be dealt with in accordance with legal requirements and handed in as found property to the Police within 24 hours. - f) The Operator must not, by him/herself, his/her agents, or any other person importune, or cause or permit to be importuned any person by calling out or by any other means whatsoever to hire any of the licensed vehicles under his/her control. - g) The Operator must not cause or permit the private hire vehicle licence plate or any notices that are required to be displayed on the inside or outside of a private hire vehicle to be: - Concealed from public view - Defaced - Disfigured